 Walt Disney and Ub Iwerks spot an ad in the Kansas City Star calling for artists at the Kansas City Slide Company.
 At this time the Iwerks-Disney Art Studio is doing okay, but the notion of getting a foot in the door at a place like the Kansas City Slide Company (later called the Kansas City Film Ad Co.) is intriguing.
 Walt applies on a whim and, to his surprise, is hired - at $40 a month.
 Disney will work there for more than 2 years helping to produce slides & one-minute films shown as advertisements in movie theaters, while Iwerks continues to run their art studio.
 (Eventually the Iwerks-Disney Studio will fail and Iwerks will too get a job at the KC Film Ad.
-It is their that the two young artists decide their future is in making movies.)
+It is there that the two young artists decide the future is in making movies.)

 Disney's 2001 Atlantis: The Lost Empire is released on DVD and video.

 Ten former Major League Baseball players participate in the

 Atlanta Braves Dream Week Fantasy Camp at Disney's

 Bill Peet is born in Grandview, Indiana.
 First

 joining Disney in 1937, he worked on such classics as

 101 Dalmatians, The Sword in the Stone, Fantasia, Peter Pan,

 Pinocchio, Dumbo, and The Jungle Book.
 While still working for Disney Studios, Peet drew pictures for

 stories in his spare time.
 By the time he left Disney in 1964 he already had five of his own books